wojciechtrapkowski/wojciechtrapkowski/README.md

 ﻿# Hello, I'm Wojciech 👋

 I’m a Computer Science student and a software engineer at Intel, specializing in 3D graphics and raytracing.
-I also have a strong passion for mobile app development and backend technologies.
+I also have a strong passion for artificial intelligence, mobile app development and backend technologies.
 Here’s a bit more about me:

 ## 🌟 Skills

 - Languages: C++, Python, Dart, PostgresSQL
-- Frameworks & Libraries: Flutter, Supabase, Firebase, Vulkan, DirectX, CMake
+- Frameworks & Libraries: Flutter, Supabase, Firebase, Vulkan, DirectX, CMake, PyTorch
 - Tools: Git, Docker, Visual Studio Code

 ## 💼 Current Projects